Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Results

-The success of the simple linear model tells us that the general dynamics foremost is controlled by linear correlations.
-Note that the correlations are partly due to circadian patterns, since we tend to be active in all four channels during daytime and inactive in all four channels during nighttime.
+The success of the simple linear model reveals that the general dynamics foremost is driven by linear correlations.
+Note that the correlations are partly due to circadian patterns, since we tend to be active for all four activity types during daytime and inactive during night time.
 We stress that here we investigate correlations mediated by interactions, rather than by circadian cycles.
-First we compute the probability of activity in channel $j$ a time $\Delta t$ after observing activity in channel $i$, $P_{ij} (\Delta t)$.
-Since the behavior of this function is influenced by circadian cycles, we compute a reference probability function, $Q_{ij}(\Delta t)$ that contains the same circadian pattern, but which is unconditional on activity in channel $i$ (see Supplementary Material, section S4).
-The ratio of the two, $\alpha_{ij} (\Delta t) = P_{ij}(\Delta t) / Q_{ij} (\Delta t)$, measures the increase of activity in channel $j$ conditioned on activity in channel $i$ excluding the effects of time and weekday.
+First we compute the probability of an activity of type $j$ a time $\Delta t$ after observing an activity of type $i$, $P_{ij} (\Delta t)$.
+Since the behavior of this function is influenced by circadian cycles, we compute a reference probability function, $Q_{ij}(\Delta t)$ that contains the same circadian pattern, but which is unconditional on activity $i$ (see the Materials and Methods paragraph on Reference activity).
+The ratio of the two, $\alpha_{ij} (\Delta t) = P_{ij}(\Delta t) / Q_{ij} (\Delta t)$, measures the increase of activity $j$ conditioned on activity $i$ excluding the effects of time and weekday.
 In Fig. \ref{fig:correlations}A-\ref{fig:correlations}C we plot $\alpha_{ij} (\Delta t)$ for $i,j\in\ \left\lbrace \text{call, movement, proximity} \right\rbrace$.
 In Fig. \ref{fig:correlations}A we see the information gained by observing a call at time $\Delta t = 0$.
 We notice that the probability of another call 15 minutes after the first is increased by a factor of 3.3; a self-enhancement that is visible across several hours.
 Similarly, we find that the probability of movement is increased by a factor of 2.0 in the vicinity of a call and with an asymmetric drop off that indicates an arrow of causality mostly pointing from call to movement.
 Finally, we find that the probability of social proximity is reduced by a factor 0.6 in the vicinity of a call and is slightly increased prior to a call.
 In \ref{fig:correlations}B we find that movement also shows self-enhancement, but with a peak value of 3.8 and a slightly slower decay.
 It is likewise found that the probability of social proximity is reduced by a factor 0.6 while moving, but that it is enhanced a few hours before and after moving.
 In \ref{fig:correlations}C we see that the self-enhancement of social proximity peaks at a value of 4.4 and decays on a time scale that surpasses 24 hours.
-This time scale is probably not representative of general social proximity, but is more likely to be an artifact of our measurements being restricted to a specific group of people that interact strongly in five day intervals (weekdays) and less so during weekends and holidays.
-The qualitative effects of texting (not shown) is very similar to calling.
-The general self-enhancement observed for all four channels is in agreement with previous research stating that humans are characterized by long periods of inactivity followed by bursts of activity \cite{wu2010evidence,vazquez2006modeling}.
+This time scale is not representative of general social proximity, but is more likely to be an artefact of our measurements being restricted to a specific group of people that interact strongly in five day intervals (weekdays) and less so during weekends and holidays.
+The qualitative effects of texting (not shown) are very similar to calling.
+The general self-enhancement observed for all four activity types is in agreement with previous research stating that humans are characterized by long periods of inactivity followed by bursts of activity \cite{wu2010evidence,vazquez2006modeling,zhou2008role,malmgren2008poissonian}.